Patented "Flexible Rod Transmission System" or "Z" Drive

 A worldwide market exists for micro engines that operate medical tools, toys, robots, model planes, boats and trains as well as other future hobby mechanisms and educational models.
 This market has roots in the fascination for steam engines evident on the Internet and in literature.

-A worldwide market exists for an engine to produce electrical and mechanical power as a byproduct from distilling water from sea water, sewage, polluted water, grey water, and brine.
+A worldwide market exists for an engine to produce electrical and mechanical power as a byproduct from distilling water from sea water, sewage, polluted water, gray water, and brine.

 Cost of Manufacture: